Black Mold Growing Inside the Bathroom: What to Know

 - If towels and bathmats are changed regularly, a hot wash should be sufficient in the laundry with an appropriate antibacterial detergent.
 However, shower curtains that remain in situ for extended periods should be discarded and replaced.

-- Bathrooms exhaust fans need care as well.
-The filter should be changed after a de-mold cleaning session and regularly after that.
+- Bathroom exhaust fans need care as well.
+The filter should be changed regularly after a de-mold cleaning session.

 Remember when cleaning with products like ammonia or chlorine bleach to ventilate the room adequately and wear a proper face covering to prevent inhalation of vapors and gases and illness from chlorine exposure.

 Air It Out

 Adequate ventilation is critical in the bathroom to help avoid moisture build-up on tiles and surfaces.

 Open windows regularly or fit an exhaust fan if the bathroom is en suite and lacks easy ventilation.
 Even bathrooms with good natural ventilation should have an exhaust fan as well.